idena-network/idena-docs/docs/developer/validation.md

 ![image](/img/developer/flip-decryption1.png)

-1. Public part
-   Public part of a flip can be decrypted by anyone using a `temporary key` which is broadcasted by the flip’s author during the short session.
+1. _Public part:_ Public part of a flip can be decrypted by anyone using a `temporary key` which is broadcasted by the flip’s author during the short session.

    Node automatically collects all temporary keys broadcasted by all participants.

-2. Private part
-   Private part of the flip can be decrypted only by users who have to solve it.
-Once the flip lottery starts the author of the flips calculates which addresses must solve their flip.
+2. _Private part:_ Private part of the flip can be decrypted only by users who have to solve this flip.
+Once the flip lottery starts the author calculates which addresses must solve their flips.
 During the flip lottery authors broadcast packages with secret key encrypted in a way that user who should solve these flips can decrypt it:

    - Every `secret key` in the package is encrypted with a user’s public key so they need their private key to decrypt the flip
-   - The whole package of the secret keys is encrypted with the `temporary key`, thus non of users can decrypt it before validation starts
+   - The whole package of the secret keys is encrypted with the `temporary key`, thus none of the users can decrypt it before the validation starts

 ![image](/img/developer/flip-decryption2.png)